(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 increase long run profits, managements are often tempted

-to cut out R & D spending in the short term to make earnings
+to cut back R & D spending in the short term to make earnings

 look better.
 In Wall Street Raider, companies in certain